AlbonWu/sphereland/README.md

-# sphereland
+# Sphereland Project
-Code for the Sphereland project
+The computer-based animation for the Sphereland project can be found here, written in Java.